guncebektas/fireball/README.md

 ### Community and Support
 A strong community and extensive documentation provide ample support and resources for developers working with Meteor.js.

+## Why Fireball?
+Fireball is a production-ready boilerplate for your new SaaS App.
+It is built on top of Meteor.js and includes all the necessary features and tools to help you get started quickly.

+> Burn brighter, build faster with Fireball.

 ## Let's Start
 - [English](https://github.com/guncebektas/saas-boilerplate/blob/main/README_EN.md)
 - [Turkish](https://github.com/guncebektas/saas-boilerplate/blob/main/README_TR.md)